Structure and Physiology

 This fungi is a conidiophore, or a sexual spore generating aerobic fungus.
 A. brasiliensis is a xerophilic fungi, which means that it is a mold that does not require free water for growth and can grow in humid environments.
 This organism is responsible for food spoilage and black mold.

 Transmission and Disease

-A. niger is a fungus commonly associated with unsightly growth on manufactured goods and is commonly used as a benchmark for fungal resistance testing.
+A. brasiliensis is a fungus commonly associated with unsightly growth on manufactured goods and is commonly used as a benchmark for fungal resistance testing.

-A. niger has demonstrated the ability to remove metals such as cadmium, copper, and lead from aqueous solutions.
+A. brasiliensis has demonstrated the ability to remove metals such as cadmium, copper, and lead from aqueous solutions.
 This soil dwelling organism has also demonstrated the ability to produce extracellular silver nanoparticles.

 - Aljuboori AH, Uemura Y, Osman NB, Yusup S. Production of a bioflocculant from Aspergillus niger using palm oil mill effluent as carbon source.
 Bioresour Technol.
 2014 Aug 19;171C:66-70.

 - Kutyła-Olesiuk A, Wawrzyniak UE, Ciosek P, Wróblewski W.Electrochemical monitoring of citric acid production by Aspergillus niger.
 Anal Chim Acta.
 2014 May 1;823:25-31.

 - Harbhajan Singh.
 Mycoremediation: Fungal Bioremediation. p.
 509.

 - Balakumaran, M. D., et al. “Mycosynthesis of silver and gold nanoparticles: optimization, characterization and antimicrobial activity against human pathogens.”
 Microbiological research 182 (2016): 8-20.